GurSych/CelluarAutomatonLibrary/README.md

  Size values are saved in `y_size` and `x_size` const fields

 ## Setup your CelluarAutomaton
-Setuping rules is the most important part of any celluar automaton.
+Setting up rules is the most important part of any celluar automaton.
 For doing this you should create special _rule-function_ <br>
 Your _rule-function_ for `CelluarAutomaton<T,_,_>` must return `T` type and  one argument: `std::pair<T*,std::array<T*,8>>` type (std::pair with < T-pointer and std::array with < 8 T-pointers > >) <br>
 _Rule-function_ is called for each cell in your automaton, it must analize input data and then **return** new (or the same) value for the cell